 Tortoises are cold blooded reptiles.
 During the daytime they need to be warmed up to become active.
 Ideally this will be achieved, by placing them securely in the garden during dry warm sunny weather.
 They do not tolerate damp or wet weather.
 When they are active they will then seek out food and water.

 If you purchase a tortoise during the autumn or winter months, you will need to either build or purchase suitable indoor housing, view Complete Set Up Packages on our Homepage.
 Suitable lighting including UVB and heating will be essential.
 Without the correct strength UVB lighting, (5%) for the above three species, tortoises are not able to absorb the Vitamin D3.
 This will lead to an irreversible condition known as Metabolic Bone Disease (MBD).

-We will provide you with the appropriate written Care Information, for the tortoise you choose to buy, when we deliver your order.
+We will provide you with the appropriate written Care Information, for the tortoise you choose to buy, when your tortoise is delivered.